 Markets and Subjects Analyzed

-- Inventory of open source projects by functional market
+- Evaluation of open source projects and related products by functional market

 - Evaluation of the commercial vendors that turn those open source projects into commercially supported products and their ability to penetrate and impact the market